-- 12. The Authority has also adopted a Members' Planning Code of Good Practice (http://www.pembrokeshirecoast.wales/default.asp?PID=354) which explains and supplements the statutory Members' Code of Conduct in the context of the planning system.
-It is important that Members ensure that they apply the guidance contained in the Planning Code of Good Practice whilst carrying out their statutory duties. - 13.
+- 20. The Authority has also adopted a Members' Planning Code of Good Practice which explains and supplements the statutory Members' Code of Conduct in the context of the planning system.
+It is important that Members ensure that they apply the guidance contained in the Planning Code of Good Practice whilst carrying out their statutory duties. - 21.
 Paragraph 11 of the Code is especially relevant to decision-making in Committee: